top of page

 against unfair treatment

-Landlords must not refuse tenants solely because they:
+Landlords cannot refuse tenants solely because they:

 • Have children